arduino/arduino-lint/docs/CONTRIBUTING.md

 #### Integration tests

-Being a command line interface, arduino-lint is heavily interactive and it has to stay consistent in accepting the user input and providing the expected output and proper exit codes.
+Being a command line interface, Arduino Lint is heavily interactive and it has to stay consistent in accepting the user input and providing the expected output and proper exit codes.

-For these reasons, in addition to regular unit tests the project has a suite of integration tests that actually run arduino-lint in a different process and assess the options are correctly understood and the output is what we expect.
+For these reasons, in addition to regular unit tests the project has a suite of integration tests that actually run `arduino-lint` in a different process and assess the options are correctly understood and the output is what we expect.

 ##### Running tests